NJFazal/tarot/README.md

-Project Title
+Tarot Card Reader
 ✨Description:
-This is a tarot card reader in progress
+This is a tarot card reader that gives a simple three card reading with flip cards and a reshuffle button.
+The images were open source from the Rider-Waite Smith Tarot Cards deck.
+I created the background image with an ai generator.
+This is a work in progress.
 💻How To Run:
-Simply open the HTML file.
+Simply open the HTML file for now

-🚧Roadmap to Future Improvements:
+Alternatively, you can view it here: https://tarot-card-reader.netlify.app/ 🚧Roadmap to Future Improvements:
-I will be converting this to a react app soon 📜License:
+I will be converting this to a react app soon.
+I will likely also add more reading patterns.
+📜License:
 MIT License